 - good organisational skills to work autonomously and plan meetings for a caseload of clients.

-You need to have relevant experience in a social work or social care setting before being accepted on to the postgraduate course.
+You'll need to have relevant experience in a social work or social care setting before being accepted on to a postgraduate course.
 Gain as much work experience as possible, either through paid positions in community care settings or by undertaking relevant voluntary work.
-Some universities specify a minimum amount of time to be spent gaining experience.
-Details can be found on Universities and Colleges Admissions Service (UCAS).
+Some universities specify a minimum amount of time to be spent gaining experience so check with individual providers for details.

 Social workers are employed by:

 - social service departments of local authorities in England and Wales

 - health and social care trusts in Northern Ireland

 - GP practices

 Settings vary depending on the employer.
 For example, you may be working in a large department with many hundreds of employees, or you could be based in a small organisation where you are the only professionally qualified member of staff.